Get the Tata Capital App to apply for Loans & manage your account. Download Now

 CancellationCan be cancelled under specific legal conditions.Normally can’t be cancelled once made, unless both sides agree legally.

 While property matters may seem complex, instruments like the relinquishment deed make navigation clearer and safer.
-Appropriately using this deed lets you get a clear, straightforward, and legally backed approach to transferring property rights.
+With a proper understanding of relinquishment deed meaning, you get a clear, straightforward, and legally backed approach to transferring property rights.

 But if you want to buy your property after renouncing the older one, you would better finance it through a home loan.
 Tata Capital makes getting a home loan easier than ever.
 With minimal documentation and speedy approvals, funding your dream home can now be done within minutes.